-Elderly: No dosage adjustment is generally necessary.
+No dosage adjustment is generally necessary.
 However, for elderly patients weighing less than 50 kg, it is advisable to initiate therapy at the lowest recommended dose.

+Hepatic impairment
-Hepatic impairment: No dosage adjustment is necessary in patients with mild hepatic impairment (Child-Pugh Class A).
-Treatment should be initiated at half the recommended dose in patients with moderate hepatic impairment (with serum albumin 25-35 g/L or Child-Pugh Class B).

-Patients with severe hepatic impairment (Child-Pugh Class C) have not been studied (see section 4.4).
-The use of celecoxib in this patient population is not recommended.
+No dosage adjustment is necessary in patients with mild hepatic impairment (Child-Pugh Class A).
+Treatment should be initiated at half the recommended dose in patients with established moderate liver impairment with a serum albumin of 25-35 g/l or Child-Pugh Class B. Patients with severe hepatic impairment (Child-Pugh Class C) have not been studied (see section 4.4).
+Use in patients with severe hepatic impairment (Child-Pugh Class C) is not recommended.

+Renal impairment

-Renal impairment: No dosage adjustment is necessary in patients with mild or moderate renal impairment.
+No dosage adjustment is necessary in patients with mild or moderate renal impairment.
 There is no clinical experience in patients with severe renal impairment (see section 4.4).
-The use of celecoxib in this patient population is not recommended.
+Use of celecoxib in patients with severe renal impairment is not recommended.

+Co-administration with Fluconazole

-Co-administration with Fluconazole: Celecoxib should be introduced at the half the recommended dose in patients receiving fluconazole, a CYP2C9 inhibitor.
-Caution is advised when co-administering celecoxib with other CYP2C9 inhibitors (see section 4.5).
+Celecoxib should be introduced at half the recommended dose in patients receiving fluconazole, a CYP2C9 inhibitor.
+Caution is advised if co-administration of celecoxib with other CYP2C9 inhibitors is required (see Section 4.5).